-Factors associated with increased risk for aneurysm formation or increased risk for bleeding from an aneurysm are smoking, high blood pressure and family history of brain aneurysms.
+Factors associated with increased risk for aneurysm formation or increased risk for bleeding from an aneurysm are:

-- Ruptured aneurysm: There is a hole in the aneurysm wall from the initial bleed.
-The goal is to fix the aneurysm, so it can’t bleed again.
+Ruptured aneurysm: There is a hole in the aneurysm wall from an initial bleed.
+The goal is to fix the aneurysm so it can’t bleed again.

-Endovascular treatment: This minimally invasive approach is often the first option.
-Surgeons thread a small plastic catheter from the leg artery all the way into the arteries of the brain and into the aneurysm, using the following different types of techniques:
+Endovascular treatment often is the first treatment option for aneurysms.
+The procedure entails threading a small plastic catheter from the leg artery all the way into the arteries of the brain and into the aneurysm, using the following different types of techniques: